 Disk imaging utilities must read all parts of a disk (or at a minimum all the used parts of a disk), so the resulting image will be at least as large as all the files (and non-file data) on the disk.
 A disk imaging utility may use compression, but the resulting copy will still be a considerable size.

-By definition an image must contain every single file and folder on the disk.
-That includes files and folders that you may not want included in the backup, e.g. temporary files, cache files, junk, etc.
+An image must contain every single file and folder on the disk.
+That includes files and folders that you may not want included in the backup, e.g. temporary files, cache files, junk, operating system files, etc.

 As the disk image definition stated earlier, an image is a single file.
 This file may be accessible on a single drive, or “spanned” over several disks.
 That single file contains the complete disk image.
 If the file becomes corrupted, or is deleted, then you may lose the entire file (the entire image).
 A further consideration you should make is that you will need the disk imaging software to restore your files from the disk image.

 What about viruses, spyware, malware, and rootkits?
 A disk image contains all the files on a disk, and that includes infected files.
 When a drive is restored from an image that has been compromised, that drive is immediately re-infected.
 You cannot replace the infected files in an image file.

 As many people discover, over time a Windows installation becomes cluttered with old programs no longer used, registry entries for programs that aren’t installed, left-over files from incomplete, or failed installations, etc. This can lead to problems like reduced system performance and annoying errors that you just cannot solve.
 This is the reason many people do a “spring clean”, i.e. they make a backup of their files, reinstall Windows and the programs they use, and restore their files.
 However, if you restore from a disk image then you are right back to where you started.
 All the junk and problems are restored along with your more valuable data files.